-Full Year 9 Credit: 2 Math Prerequisite: Placement Criteria
+Full Year 9 Credit: 1 MATH & 1 ELECTIVE Math Prerequisite: Placement Criteria

-The Foundations of Algebra course is intended for freshmen who need more preparation with the concepts taught in Algebra.
-This course will be scheduled in a two-period block and students who pass both semesters will earn two math credits towards graduation.
-During the first semester, individualized and computerized instruction will be utilized help students develop and improve skills necessary for success in Algebra I. During the second semester, students will complete the full Algebra I curriculum.
-Algebra I is a required course for high school graduation and will prepare students for the AzMERIT test.
+The Algebra 1 ET course is intended for freshmen who need more preparation for the concepts taught in Algebra.
+This course will be scheduled in a two-period block and each semester students who pass will earn a math credit and an elective credit towards graduation.
+This course will include the full Algebra 1 curriculum.
+Students are placed in this course by teacher recommendation based on available data.
+Algebra 1 is a required course for high school graduation and will prepare student for the AzMERIT test.